VictorHRepo/prime_number_summing/README.md

 # prime_number_summing

-Sum prime numbers between a given range
+This was a challenge question for one of my Information Systems classes.
+The goal of this assignment is to sum prime numbers between 1 and 5000.
+I checked the final sum against a list of prime numbers.